 The diagnosis of acute rhinosinusitis is typically made on clinical symptoms alone.
 Imaging, such as a CT scan (Fig. 3), may be required if complications are suspected.

 Skin prick testing for allergy might be appropriate in patients with recurrent episodes and symptoms suggested of allergic rhinitis.

 Most cases of acute rhinosinusitis cases can be managed in the community, and do not require treatment with antibiotics.
+The aim of treatment is to reduce inflammation of the nasal mucosa and improve the drainage of the paranasal sinuses.

-For cases of >10 days or worsening after 5 days, topical nasal steroids and oral antibiotics are indicated.
 If there is no improvement after 7-14 days of treatment or the presence of red-flag symptoms, referral to ENT services should be considered.

 Red Flag Symptoms

 - Eye signs, including periorbital swelling or erythema, displaced globe, visual changes, ophthalmoplegia.

 - Severe unilateral headache, bilateral frontal headache, or frontal swelling.

 - Neurological signs or reduced conscious level.

 An ENT specialist will perform nasal endoscopy, to identify any abnormal anatomy or pathology.
 A culture of any nasal discharge may be warranted for atypical infections.